iiasa/message_ix/doc/video/install.rst

 This means that we are currently in the “base” environment.
 For MESSAGEix, all we need to remember is that we cannot use the “base” environment; we must create and use a new one.
-Let's do that, by typing conda create double-dash name and then "message_env" which will be the name for our new environment.
+Let's do that, by typing conda create double-dash name and then "message_env", or copying the first command of Step 7.
-(We can also use any other name we want.)
+"message_env" will be the name of our new environment, but we can also use any other name.

 .. note::

    Type ``conda create --name message_env`` and hit [Enter].

 We are prompted to say “yes” to creating this new environment, to be stored in this specific folder.
-Now we see that the environment has been created, and we enter the next command from Step 7, "conda activate message_env", giving the name of the environment we just created.
+Now we see that the environment has been created, and we enter the next command from Step 7, "conda activate message_env", giving it the name of the environment we just created.

 .. note::